 The following procedure describes how to upload your scan artifacts to the Fortify Software Security Center database.
-For information about how to submit training metadata to Fortify Audit Assistant, see "Submitting Training Data to Audit Assistant" on page 363.
+For information about how to submit training metadata to Fortify Audit Assistant, see "Submitting Training Data to Audit Assistant" on page 371.

-Note: As it inserts data into the database, Fortify Software Security Center truncates HTTP responses that contain more than 100,000 characters.
-Such responses are either cut off at the end, or contain $\ln \ln \dots \ln \ln$ elsewhere in the response.
+Note: As it adds data to the database, Fortify Software Security Center truncates HTTP responses that contain more than 100,000 characters.
+Such responses are either cut off at the end, or contain $\n\n\$. $\n\$ n elsewhere in the response.
 This does not affect downloaded scans.
 It affects only the data displayed on the Fortify Software Security Center AUDIT page.